Skip to main content

 Don’t list every comparable company you found in your outreach.
 Pick the single most relevant portfolio company the investor has backed and reference that one.
 Listing five comparables looks like a mail-merge template; referencing one signals genuine diligence.

-Investors who appear in your Similar Companies results and show recent Market Signals in your space are your first calls.
-They have historical conviction, demonstrated by capital — and current conviction, demonstrated by publishing.
+Use Similar Companies alongside AI Search, Market Signals and New Funds to build a multi-signal investor list that zooms in on the “most likely” investors.
 Once you’ve built your targeted investor list, move to Pipeline Management to track your outreach, meetings, and next steps across your active targets.